edyan/docker-nginx/README.md

 Docker Hub: https://hub.docker.com/r/edyan/nginx

-Docker container containing Nginx that connects to an FPM service.
-If no FPM service available, nginx will still start but throw usual 404 errors when the actual file does not exist.
+Docker container containing Nginx that connects to an FPM service and redirects all requests to /index.php.
+If the FPM service is not available, nginx will still start but throws 500 errors when the actual file does not exist.

+**WARNING** : If you have an index.php, everything will be redirected to it.
+If your index.php is not able to manage routes, you'll have a strange behavior.

 Also it has a "rewrite rule" that sends everything to index.php.